Banyan Tree Ringha

 Each suite or lodge has its own open fireplace

 A base from which to explore this untouched and remote corner of China

 From the subtropical lowlands in the south up to glacier-capped mountains in the north, Yunnan is a province of extremes.
 The climate varies so much across this vast and diverse area, that it has given rise to an ancient Chinese saying: “You can enjoy all four seasons on the same mountain, with each just a few miles from the next”.
 Generally speaking, most of Yunnan province is mild in winter and cool in summer, with large variances in temperature occurring across the day.
 Mornings can start with a wintery chill, and warm up to 25°C by lunchtime.
 Spring and Autumn are mild and pleasant and the best times to visit Yunnan, despite May being the rainiest month of the year.
 For snow-capped mountains and dramatic alpine scenes, the winter months of November to January can be spectacular.

-Call us on to start planning your holiday to Banyan Tree Ringha or take a look at our itineraries to China
+To start planning your holiday to Banyan Tree Ringha

 Located at 3200 metres above sea level, high in the spectacular mountainous province of Yunnan, the luxurious Banyan Tree Ringha is set on a landscape of stunning natural beauty - packed with awe-inspiring ridges, deep canyons and endless valleys.